Severe Weather Coordination Message #1 – Thursday 8/27/20 Severe Weather Potential

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather Coordination Message #2 – Wednesday Afternoon and Evening 7/22/20 and Thursday Afternoon and Evening 7/23/20 Severe Weather Potential
+Severe Weather Coordination Message #2 – Tuesday 8/25/20 Severe Weather Potential

 Hello to all…

-SKYWARN Self-Activation will monitor the severe weather potential for Wednesday Afternoon and evening.
-SKYWARN Self-Activation will also monitor the severe weather potential for Thursday Afternoon and Evening as needed.
-Another coordination message on the Thursday severe weather potential will be posted either by 1100 PM Wednesday Evening or 1000 AM Thursday Morning depending on severe weather operations this Wednesday Afternoon and Evening.
-Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-1 and Day-2 Convective Outlooks:
+SKYWARN Self-Activation will be active for the severe weather potential for Tuesday.
+Another coordination message will be posted by 1000 AM Tuesday Morning.
+Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: